1

 How much do desktop services manager jobs pay per year?

-As of Jun 12, 2026, the average yearly pay for desktop services manager in the United States is $83,606.00, according to ZipRecruiter salary data.
+As of Aug 20, 2026, the average yearly pay for desktop services manager in the United States is $83,606.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $69,500.00 and $95,500.00 per year, depending on experience, location, and employer.

-What is the role of a desktop services manager?
+What does a desktop services manager do?

-What are the key skills and qualifications needed to thrive as a Desktop Services Manager, and why are they important?
+What are the key skills and qualifications needed to thrive as a desktop services manager, and why are they important?

 To thrive as a Desktop Services Manager, you need expertise in IT support, hardware and software troubleshooting, and a relevant degree or certifications such as CompTIA A+ or Microsoft Certified: Modern Desktop Administrator Associate.
 Familiarity with systems like Microsoft Endpoint Manager, Active Directory, and IT service management (ITSM) tools is typically required.
 Strong leadership, problem-solving, and communication skills help you guide teams and coordinate effectively with other departments.
 These skills ensure smooth end-user support, high system uptime, and efficient resolution of technical issues in dynamic business environments.